-All students that graduate the academy will start on a real world project in week 9 and 10.
-It's a great working experience.
-Students get to manage a project for a real client and it's the first distinctive project on a graduate's portfolio.
+All students that graduate the academy start on a real world project in week 9 and 10.
+This is a great working experience: Students get to manage a project for a real client and it's also the first distinctive project on a graduate's portfolio.

-Teams mostly consist of 3 to 4 developers, working closely with a real company and with a product owner that offers an exciting project to work on from start to finish.
+Teams mostly consist of 3 to 4 developers working closely with a product owner and a real company that offers an exciting project to work on from start to finish.

-A senior designer and product manager will bring in the project, will prepare most of the project briefing together with the client; so that the developers can hit the ground running.
+A senior designer and a product manager will bring in the project and prepare most of the briefing for it together with the client so that the developers can hit the ground running.

-This is what the schedule looks, and what is expected of the company.
+This is what the schedule looks like and what is expected of the company.

-- On the Wednesday or Thursday of the second week there's a demo day; everyone involved is expected to attend.
+- On the Wednesday or Thursday of the second week, there is a demo day; everyone involved is expected to attend.

-It's not the goal of the project, but in most cases a company is interested to hire one or more of the graduates.
-As a company this has an advantage, because you're already in talks with a graduate, and you could skip the assignment phase for hiring.
+While this is not the goal of the project, in most cases a company is interested in hiring one or more of the graduates.
+As a company, this has an advantage because you're already in talks with a graduate and you could thus skip the assignment phase of the hiring process.

-Want to know more about which projects were built, and how things work as a schedule, read on after the link.
+If you want to know more about which projects were built in the past and how things work in terms of schedule, click here.